 Our "elevator pitch":

 .
-This paper is intended for professionals in the areas of law, privacy, risk, compliance, security policy, and business policy, particularly those responsible for building and running UMA-enabled services.
+You can retrieve it from the Kantara Initiative Reports and Recommendations page.
+This report is intended for professionals in the areas of law, privacy, risk, compliance, security policy, and business policy, particularly those responsible for building and running UMA-enabled services.
+Much of our current work can be seen in our UMA Legal role definitions slide deck (you will need to request access).

 You can find out more about UMA here: http://tinyurl.com/umafaq.